Training and Technical Assistance

 - Computer access issues, and much more.

 - Idaho Digital Accessibility Consortim (IDAC) is a consortium of state webmasters and others responsible for organizational websites providing education on issues of web accessibility for people with disabilities.
+To request IDAC assistance with web, document or awareness training, download the IDAC Needs Assessment Survey (PDF).

 - Public-Awareness Events: If you are interested in having the I.A.T.P. participate in your training, seminar, workshop, expo, or other event, as a presenter or exhibitor please give us a call.